What sensors and devices are supported?

 What features require a commercial license?

 The following features are not part of the open source version and require a commercial license:

-- UPnP™ support.
+- UPnP™ and DNS-SD frameworks.

 - Cryptographically signed bundles for secure software updates and implementation of device specific app stores.